Heights of butterfly trees: Heights of block BSTs

 \section{Heights of block BSTs}

 We first study the height behavior of block BSTs---hierarchical structures formed by replacing each node of an external BST with an internal BST.
-These arise naturally in settings involving the parallelization of BST operations, particularly where permutations define structural evolution.
-We now focus on two combinatorially natural ways of generating these structures: via the wreath product and the Kronecker product of permutations.
+These arise naturally in settings involving the parallelization of BST operations.
+We now focus on two combinatorially natural ways of generating these structures: via the Kronecker product and the wreath product of permutations. {Formally, we define the simple block BST composing external BST $\mathcal T(\rho)$ with $\rho \in S_m$ with internal BST $\mathcal T(\pi)$ with $\pi \in S_n$ as